 Jeanne Moutoussamy-Ashe is a renowned photographer from the United States whose work has significantly impacted documentary photography.
 Through her unique perspective and artistic vision, she has become an influential figure in photography.

 If you are a photography lover and want to know how they build their career as photographers.
 So, here is the perfect example for you in this article.
 Jeanne Moutoussamy is a famous photographer in the United States.
 This article will include her earnings, age, bio, family, career, and personal life.

 Jeanne Moutoussamy-Ashe is a photographer from the United States.
+She was born on July 9, 1951, Moutoussamy-Ashe has captured powerful images reflecting the African American experience and celebrating black culture’s richness.
 She is an AIDS activist who has appeared in newspapers, magazines, and photography books.
 The work of Jeanne Moutoussamy is in the permanent collections of several museums, including the New York Museum of Modern Art and the Schomburg Center for Research in Black Culture.